|Place||Oceania: New Guinea, Papua New Guinea, Papua, Owen Stanley Range, Buna Area, Buna|

 Bracelet made from coins: Lieutenant M Bell, United States 32nd Infantry Division

-Sweetheart bracelet made from an Australian florin and domed sixpence and threepence coins joined at the sides by strips of aluminium passing through a drilled hole.
-Mounted in the centre of the bracelet is a florin cut into a heart shape.
-The obverse has been ground smooth and the reverse shows the word, 'FLORIN' the shield from the coat of arms and the date '1943'.
-There are six sixpences (dated 1942 and 1943) and two threepences (dated 1943) employed.
-Four sixpences bear a 'D' below the 'Advance Australia' scroll on the obverse, indicating they were minted at the Denver Mint, Colorado, which assisted with Australian coin production in 1942 and 1943.
-The two end sixpences have been cut and drilled to form a hook and eye to secure the bracelet.
+Sweetheart bracelet made from an Australian florin and domed sixpence coins joined at the sides by metal loops passing through a drilled hole.
+Mounted in the centre of the bracelet is a florin cut into a horizontal rectangle with the reverse ground back to leave only the shield from the coat of arms and the date '1943'.
+There are eight sixpences (dated 1942 and 1943) employed.
+Five of them bear a 'D' below the 'Advance Australia' scroll on the obverse, indicating they were minted at the Denver Mint, Colorado which assisted with Australian coin production in 1942 and 1943.
+The two end coins have been cut and drilled to form a hook and eye to secure the bracelet.

-This and another bracelet (REL43158) were purchased for $US10 by Lieutenant Mark Bell, US 32nd Infantry Division from an Australian soldier (possibly from 3rd Battalion) on Buna Beach, Papua in 1943.
+This and another bracelet (REL43159) were purchased for $US10 by Lieutenant Mark Bell, US 32nd Infantry Division, from an Australian soldier (possibly from 3rd Battalion) on Buna Beach, Papua in 1943.